dd32/td-gh-ex/readme.txt

 HOW TO CHANGE HEADER IMAGE
 ==========================
 You can change the header-image via WordPress Dashboard > Appearance > Header.
 I advice you to use a header-image of 960px wide and 350px high.
-The default header (boats.jpg) is from my private collection and I don't mind you will use it for your blog.
+The default header (boats.jpg) is from my private collection and is licensed under the GPL.

 HOW TO SET MENU